Pod Volunteer

 Pod Volunteer (Personal Overseas Development) is a non-governmental volunteering organisation with an associated registered charity based in the United Kingdom.

-Active since 2001, Pod Volunteer works with volunteers of all ages who visites parts of Africa, South America, and Asia with the stated goals of alleviating poverty, improving the care of animals, and engaging actively in environmental conservation.
+Active since 2001, Pod Volunteer works with volunteers of all ages who visit parts of Africa, South America, and Asia with the stated goals of alleviating poverty, improving the care of animals, and engaging actively in environmental conservation.
 The organization has an associated charitable arm, Pod Charity (registered charity number 1139629).

 Mission and values

 Pod Volunteer's mission is to help overseas communities in need.
 The organisation works to relieve poverty and improve education, health, and living conditions for socially and economically disadvantaged communities, improve care for animals in need, and protect the environment through research and conservation projects.
 This is achieved through providing volunteers, funding, and skills transfer.
 Pod provides the opportunity to directly help overseas communities in need, through volunteering, in a responsible way.
 The charity provides a meaningful, safe, and enjoyable volunteering experience through carefully structured, well-managed volunteer programs.

 Volunteers work on joint projects with a variety of organisations focusing on educational, animal, and orphanage needs, among others.
 International partners include KaisKids, who work with disadvantaged children in Cambodia; SOS Bahini, who support people in need in Nepal; Villages in Africa, operating in Tanzania, based in an East African village called Yamba (located high in the West Usambara Mountains in the Tanga region); and Prapreak School in Thailand.

 Volunteering projects vary from two to sixteen weeks, with the nature of the role depending on the volunteers' skills and experience.
 Placements engage with local communities involving teaching, sports projects, English, creative arts, community development, animal care, and film and photography projects, in addition to construction and child care.
 The organisation has been involved in local projects involving conservation and research work, along with wildlife roles such as monkey rescue, cheetah reintroduction, and horse rehabilitation.